frank-dspeed/example-typechecking-mjs/README.md

 - use the .js extension maybe .es.js
 - give module hint via package.json fild type and set it to module.
 - Create individual CJS and ESM Packages or offer 2 folders with individual package.json files with the right type fild.
-  - when using the 2 folder structure you can still use a inital package.json in the route that uses the module and main filds to point to the individual module folders.
+  - when using the 2 folder structure you can still use a inital package.json in the root folder that uses the module and main filds to point to the individual module folders.
+NodeJS will always pick nearest package.json to the current imported file.